What No One Tells You About Happily Ever After.

 He saw it before I did.

-He told me, flat-out, not to hold back.
+He told me, flat-out, almost from the jump, not to hold back with him.
 That I didn’t need to look for the catch.
-That I could say the weird thing like, “I could get used to this,” while curled up on his couch.
+That I could say the weird thing like, “I could get used to this,” while we curled up on his couch.
 That he wasn’t going anywhere.

 “I know what I want,” he said once.
 “And I will have it.”